ashishps1/awesome-low-level-design/oop/rust/aggregation/README.md

 ## **2. The "Lifetime" Problem (`'a`)**

 This is the most unique part of Rust.
-If a struct holds a reference, the compiler panics:
+If a struct holds a reference, the borrow checker will reject invalid lifetimes at compile time:
 > *"What if the University holds a pointer to a Professor, but the Professor has already been deleted?
 The University would be pointing to garbage memory!"*

 To prevent this, we use **Lifetime Annotations (`'a`)**.